 The Company of Ordinance

-The Company of Ordinance was formed in 1989 by Keith Piggott and Colin Armstrong.
+Keith Piggot and Colin Armstrong formed The Company of Ordinance back in 1989.
 The aim of the Company is to provide a Re-Enactment and Living History group consisting of archers, crossbowmen, hand gunners, gunners craftsmen and camp followers to demonstrate the domestic and military camp life and crafts of the 15th century.

 Clothing & Weapons

 The Company dress in authentic period costume made from the materials available in the 15th century (or as near as is possible) and portray a group of Burgundian Mercenary Gunners, Soldiers and followers from the Town of Auxerre.
 All the equipment used, weapons and armor are as close to being authentic as is possible with the limited amount of research material available.
 The Duke of Burgundy Charles Valois had a large standing army and made good use of artillery, employing large numbers of specialist gunners.

 Burgundy was therefore at this time rich with skilled gunners and a lot of mercenaries made good, if short lives in the armies of Burgundy.
 For the 2002 season we are pleased to welcome the Irish group An Dal Cuinn into the company.

 An Dal Cuinn

 An Dal Cuinn are an excellent group specializing in the culture and history of the Irish peoples.
 Working with us they will be portraying 15th century Galloglass mercenaries with authentic equipment and their usual Celtic flair.
 This addition greatly expands the companies abilities and adds an exciting new dimension to our displays.